November 14, 2023 0 Comments What to see

 6# The Basement of the villa

-Another highlight of Villa Carlotta is its recently opened and unique basement.
+Another highlight of Villa Carlotta that you must absolutely visit is its recently opened and unique basement.

 The laundry

-What you will see in this part of the villa are the rooms used by the servants, such as the kitchens, the laundry, the cellars or the cook’s bench.
+What you will see in this part of the villa are the rooms used by the servants.
+There is the kitchens, the laundry, the cellars and also cook’s bench.
 But the real special feature of this floor is the installation that, with multimedia projections, allows the visitor to literally immerse himself in the lives of the characters who animated these rooms.

 But I won’t reveal any more!